Pumpkin is a Fruit?

 14. Split the class into teams and allow each team turns to activate the All-Turn-It Spinner.
 When it lands on a fruit or vegetable that team must answer the question, “Is it a fruit or a vegetable?”
 If they have trouble you can give them a hint.
 Example hints: “This part of the plant has seeds.”
 “This is the leafy part of the plant.”

-15. If keeping score award 2 points for a correct answer, 1 point for a correct answer after a hint has been given.
+15. If keeping score award 2 points for a correct answer, 1 point for a correct

 16. Take the cookies out of the oven to cool.
 Once cooled place a sheet of wax paper on a table with a cookie at the center.
 Put some glaze on a large spoon and allow students to drizzle it over the cookies.